backdrop-contrib/userprotect/README.txt

 Note: this module is compatible with the RoleAssign module.

 SETTINGS:
-At administer -> user management -> userprotect, you'll find the settings for the module.
+At Administer -> Configuration and modules -> People and permissions -> User Protect, you'll find the settings for the module.
 When the module is initially enabled, the default settings are such:

   -- User administrators bypass all protections.
   -- The root user specifically bypasses all protections.